cs1302uga/cs1302-api-app/README.md

 ### Primary Functions (90 points)

-Your app must integrate two or more external RESTful JSON APIs based on user input and combine the responses in some meaningful / interesting way.
+Your app must integrate two or more external RESTful JSON APIs based on user input and combine the responses in some meaningful/interesting way.
 Combining responses means that the response from one API should be used (at least in part) to query the second API.
 Your application must automate the process of connecting two different APIs for a single